Antibiotics: Types, Classification, List, Safety

 All medications have side effects, including antibiotics.
 Antibiotics are medications that treat infections by killing bacteria or other organisms or slowing their growth.
 An antibiotic side effect occurs as an unwanted reaction that occurs in addition to the desirable therapeutic action of the antibiotic you are taking.
 Side effects of antibiotics can range from mild allergic reactions to severe and debilitating adverse events.
 When used appropriately, most antibiotics are relatively safe with few side effects.
 However, some side effects may interfere with your ability to finish the medication.
 In these cases, you should contact your doctor.

-Common side effects with antibiotics include:
+Common side effects of antibiotics include:

 - Mild skin rash or other allergic reactions